I have a confession to make: when I first started out in the freelance writing business, I wrote for cheap.

 Then I got my first client who was willing to provide decent pay – a client who volunteered to increase my pay for the excellent work I was doing!
 Suddenly I felt empowered, anxious to finish the work before the deadline.
 It made me feel good that someone was appreciating my work, and I did my best in order to repay that feeling of appreciation.

 I no longer work for cheap.
 I don’t try to underbid or even compete with the other lowly paid freelance writers.
 Raising my prices has allowed me to select clients that best suit my skills and expertise, and vice versa.
-I don’t have to rush in order complete assignments, or have a feeling that I’m “wasting time” when trying to complete an article if it’s taken more than an hour.
+I don’t have to rush in order to complete assignments or have a feeling that I’m “wasting time” when trying to complete an article if it’s taken more than an hour.
 I don’t work for cheap because I value my clients, and most of all, I value myself.

 What about you?
 Have you decided not to compete on price?
 Why/why not?
 Please share your feedback below.